Skip to main content

 1. Educate Your Employees

-The majority of cyberattacks are direct results of phishing emails messages, websites and phone calls.
-Basic training of your employees is, therefore, an effective way to stop low-level threats.
-Educating your employees on protocols, policies and procedures is a good step in preventing cyberattacks.
+The majority of cyberattacks are direct results of phishing emails, messages, websites, and phone calls.
+Therefore, basic employee training is an effective way to stop low-level threats.
+Educating your employees on protocols, policies, and procedures is a good step in preventing cyberattacks.

 2. Keep Software Up to Date